Surfing Boardbags

 Also dating back to the 11th Century, the cliff carvings are well-preserved memorials built for the royal members of the Warmadewa Dynasty.
 There are meditation alcoves and other rock carved rooms around this area.

-Pura Tirtha Empul
+Pura Tirtha Empul (Holy Waters)

 One of the more mesmerizing spectacles in Bali can be found at Pura Tirtha Empul, built in the 10th century.
 Here, enclosed inside the walls of the temple, is a holy spring, which marks the source of the Pakerisan River.
 It boils up through black sand in a hypnotizing way.
 No bubbles are released, and the surface of the water stays relatively still.
-Many Balinese travel to bath in these waters for their curative powers.
+Many Balinese travel to bathe in these waters for their curative powers.
 They believe Indra, a Hindu God that pierced the earth at this location to create the holy waters, built the spring.
 Indra wanted to revive his soldiers that had been poisoned by the demon king Mayadanawa.

 During the full moon, there is often a very large religious gathering that bathes here at night.
 Each bather places an offering to the spring’s deity, usually a grass basket with incense and herbs.
 The area surrounding the spring has koi ponds, grass hills, and beautiful trees.